-Suzanne helps clients advance the best interests of children, structure agreements, and resolve disputes.
-She draws on a diverse background acquired over the past 20 years in family law as well as child rights and development, Aboriginal, public and commercial law.
-Suzanne is also a member of the B.C.
-Hear the Child Society and Child Interviewer Roster.
+Suzanne helps clients advance children’s rights and best interests, structure family agreements, and resolve disputes.
+She draws on a diverse background acquired over the past two decades in family law as well as child rights and development, Aboriginal, public and commercial law.
+Some of her recent work includes:

-Prior to joining BHM Lawyers Suzanne worked in her own legal practice, for Canada’s Department of Justice, for a large national law firm, and with an international non-governmental organization based at a university.
-Suzanne has advised a wide array of clients to resolve legal challenges, negotiate and draft agreements as well as appear before trial and appeal courts.
-Her diverse legal experience also includes commercial and securities litigation and 15 years of Aboriginal law expertise.
+Prior to joining Brown Henderson Melbye Suzanne worked in her own legal practice, for Canada’s Department of Justice, for a large national law firm, and with an international non-governmental organization based at a university.
+Suzanne has advised many clients including individuals, business owners and corporations to resolve legal challenges through mediation and negotiation, draft agreements, and appear before trial and appeal courts.

-Suzanne received her law degree from the University of Saskatchewan in 1993 where she was awarded the McNeil Sinclair award for outstanding oral advocacy, and her Bachelor of Arts (honours) from the University of Western Ontario before being called to the bar in Ontario and then BC.
-She also has in-depth mediation training from the Continuing Legal Education Society of BC, the Justice Institute of BC, and private providers, and is also trained in Collaborative Law.
+Suzanne received her law degree from the University of Saskatchewan in 1993 where she was awarded the McNeil Sinclair award for outstanding oral advocacy, and her Bachelor of Arts (honours) from the University of Western Ontario before being called to the bar in Ontario in 1995 and then BC in 1996.

 Professional Highlights (Law)

 - Member, Law Society of British Columbia

 - Former Member, Law Society of Upper Canada (1995 – 2013)

 - Program Chair and Presenter, Continuing Legal Education Society of British Columbia